ADVERTISEMENT

 Stage piano for live use at an entry-level price: Korg D1

-Since this price range is part of the entry-level segment, there is a wide range of portable piano available, as these are tailored to the needs of piano beginners.
-They offer practice functions such as a metronome, a recorder and also stored etudes.
+Since this price range is part of the entry-level segment, there is a wide range of portable pianos available, as these are tailored to the needs of piano beginners.
+They offer practice functions such as a metronome, a recorder, and also stored etudes.
 Stage pianos usually do not include such features, nor do they have built-in speakers.

 1. GEWA PP-3